Sagebox/CKwargs/examples/readme.md

 MyFunction(parm1,parm2,keyword()) for keywords that have default parameters (useful with booleans)
 ```

-### Object-Streamed Parameters
+### Object-Based Parameters

-A second form uses a single object that contains a linked-list back to all keywords, and is formed as a stream.
+A second form uses a single object that contains a linked-list back to all keywords, and is formed as an object stream.

 This type of keyword has some advantages including better intellisense lookup, no template code and more &ndash; see comments at bottom of text.